Desert Trees: A Complete Guide to Hardy, Drought-Resistant Plants

 4. Desert Willow (Chilopsis linearis)

-Despite its name, the Desert willow is not a true willow but is known for its willow-like, narrow leaves and trumpet-shaped flowers.
-It blooms from late spring through summer, providing color and fragrance to desert gardens.
+Despite its name, this plant is not a true willow but is known for its willow-like, narrow leaves and trumpet-shaped flowers.
+It blooms from late spring through summer, providing color and fragrance to dry climate gardens.

 • Height: 15-30 feet